open-orchestra/open-orchestra-docs/en/user_guide/content_type.rst

 * **Name in all the languages**: this is the name of the Content Type, displayed to contributors.
 It must be translated into the different languages ​​of the Back Office.
 Indicate "Article" for both English and French

 * **Status**: determines the status in which to create the Content Type.
-In "out of the box" workflow, three status are available : draft, pending and published.
+In our case, three status are
+available: draft, pending and published.
 Choose "draft" for this first version.

 These three fields are systematically required when creating a Content Type, and identifies it among the others, but they do not characterize so far the "Article " Content Type.
 It remains to indicate